 Early Notables of the Shewal family (pre 1700)

-for Totnes in 1393; Gabriel Saywell (died 1688), rector...
-Another 27 words (2 lines of text) are included under the topic Early Shewal Notables in all our PDF Extended History products and printed products wherever possible.
+Gabriel Saywell (died 1688), was rector of Pentridge...
+Another 161 words (12 lines of text) are included under the topic Early Shewal Notables in all our PDF Extended History products and printed products wherever possible.